mynaparrot/plugNmeet-docs/docs/others/webhooks.md

 The `Content-Type` header of the request is set to `application/webhook+json`.
 Please ensure your webserver is configured to receive payloads with this content type.

 plugNmeet will use same security pattern that livekit is following.
-In order to ensure webhook requests are coming from plugNmeet, these requests have an Authorization header containing a signed JWT token.
-The token includes a sha256 hash of the payload.
+In order to ensure webhook requests are coming from plugNmeet, these requests has `Authorization` and `Hash-Token` headers containing a signed JWT token.
+The token includes a `sha256` hash of the payload.
 You can quickly have a look example in PHP from [webhook.php](https://github.com/mynaparrot/plugNmeet-sdk-php/blob/main/examples/webhook.php).

 ## Events
 You can review the code from [here](https://github.com/mynaparrot/plugnmeet-protocol/blob/main/proto_files/plugnmeet_common.proto#L8C9-L8C26).